1-1200x800.jpg

 THC may help relax muscles and reduce the intensity of cramps.

-CBD may help reduce inflammation and ease anxiety or irritability.
+CDB may help reduce inflammation and ease anxiety or irritability.

 Some patients report that cannabis helps them feel more comfortable and relaxed during their cycle.
 While formal research is still catching up, real-world feedback from women has been increasingly positive.